 In Montenegro, there are no establishments for the treatment of psychiatric disorders in children and no specialised practitioners are available in this field.
-Treatment for psychiatric disorders in children and adolescents is administered in the countries of the region.
+Treatment for psychiatric disorders in children and adolescents is administered in the neighbouring countries.

 Mental health care services organised in a way that is often complex and little conducive to early identification